AlexEreh/AlexEreh/README.md

 👋 Hi, I’m Alexander Ereshkin!
 --

-I am a proficient 📱 mobile app developer for 🤖 Android platform, often working on personal projects just for the joy of it.
-To date, I have successfully developed many awesome projects. 🚀
+I am a proficient Golang app developer, often working on personal projects just for the joy of it.

 Please find some of my open-source ❄️ projects below: